 Internal flights can be arranged in Yangon and there are 3 flights for the price of two

 The beautiful lake nr to Hopin was recently closed

-Carry at least 5 copies of your passport over 6 years ago
+Carry at least 5 copies of your passport about 7 years ago